rodricios/autocomplete/README.md

 The basic idea is this:

-Assume you have a large collection of queries merged into a single string.
+Assume you have a large collection of Enlish-understandable text merged into a single string.

 Start by transforming that string into a list of words (AKA *ngrams of word-legth*), and also (but not required) normalize each word ('The' -> 'the').

+Once you have a normalized list of words, you can start building a frequency distribution measuring the frequency of each word.

+...

 At this point you can start "predict" the "final state" of a word-in-progress.
 But consider the case where a user types in some query box: